mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 - [Cold Elm Coders](https://shauncurtis.github.io/articles/) Very different style of writing with regard to the preceding author but equally a must read
   - [A Deep Dive into Blazor Components](https://shauncurtis.github.io/articles/Blazor-Components.html#componentbase) The most in-depth article I found so far about components
-  - [Working with CSS in Blazor](https://shauncurtis.github.io/articles/Blazor-CSS.html#getting-started) Some as above but this time CSS is the topic
+  - [Working with CSS in Blazor](https://shauncurtis.github.io/articles/Blazor-CSS.html#getting-started) Same as above but this time CSS is the topic

 - [So Why Doesn't Microsoft Provide Its Own Blazor Component Library?](https://visualstudiomagazine.com/articles/2021/08/13/blazor-components.aspx) Don't forget to read the comments at the article.
 When people take things at heart is a good sign.